anandaworldwide/ananda-library-chatbot/README.md

 ## Testing Framework

-The Ananda Library Chatbot includes a testing suite to help ensure code quality.
+The Mega RAG Chatbot includes a testing suite to help ensure code quality.
 We're continually improving our test coverage to make the codebase more robust.

 ### Test Types